thoughtspot/thoughtspot.github.io/_admin/admin-portal/authentication-active-directory.md

 ---
 title: [Authentication through Active Directory integration]
 last_updated: 7/24/2020
+toc: true
 summary: ThoughtSpot enables you to set up integration with LDAP using Active Directory.
 After successful setup, you can authenticate users against a secure LDAP server.
-toc: true
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

 You can use ThoughtSpot's integration with Active Directory for user authentication.
 By default, [local authentication]({{ site.baseurl }}/admin/admin-portal/authentication-local.html) is enabled.
 You can also configure integration with LDAP through Active Directory, allowing you to authenticate users against an LDAP server.
+ThoughtSpot does not support any other LDAP authentication.

 You can configure the Active Directory integration through the Admin Portal.